Whenever I pull out my blog statistics on a week by week or day to day block of time, the graph is almost always all over the place.

 There’s dips here and there but the general trend us up!

-So here’s the thing I remind myself – a close up look at my statistics will never give me the real the picture of where I am standing right now in relation to where I have been.
+So here’s the thing I remind myself – a close up look at my statistics will not give me the real the picture of where I am standing, in relation to where I have been.

 Panning out, stepping back and looking at the big picture (over the months) will.